bbauska/UofM-Intro-HTML5/README.md

 </p>

 Hopefully, if you can see this, as I put my mouse over it, you can see that this is a link.
-And as I continue to go through, you can see I&apos;'ve included at least three images and something down at the very bottom that says &apos;"back to top.&apos;"
+And as I continue to go through, you can see I&apos;ve included at least three images and something down at the very bottom that says &apos;"back to top.&apos;"